sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * Pod = Kubernetes instance
 * Pod = Smallest deployable unit in Kubernetes
 * Kubernetes Cluster = A set of nodes that run containerized applications
+* Helmsman ( Kubernetes Logo ) = A person who steers a ship or boat

 # Commands